elasticpath/react-pwa-reference-storefront/README.md

 ##### `ep.config.json (options)`

  - `cortexApi.path`, **required**, *string*:
-Path to the actual Cortex service location.
-Set to `http://localhost:9080/cortex` for local development.
+Path the storefront should use to reach Cortex.
+Set to `http://localhost:8080/cortex` for local development to ensure redirection to proxy.
+Set to `cortex` for production.
  - `cortexApi.scope`, **required**, *string*:
 Name of store to retreive data from Cortex.
+ - `cortexApi.pathForProxy`, **required**, *string*:
+Path to the actual Cortex service location provided to the webpack proxy.
+URL consisting of hostname and port to actual running instance of Cortex.
  - `skuImagesS3Url`, **required**, *string*:
  Path to catalog images hosted on S3 bucket.
 Set this to the full URL of your S3 images, replacing the sku/file-name with the string `%sku%`.
 This value will be populated during pageload with values retreived by Cortex.